quiqr/quiqr-book/content/_index.md

 # The PoppyGo Book

-This book tries to be a complete description of all functionality of the PoppyGo platform.
+This is de PoppyGo application and platform reference.

 <center><img src="/poppygo-book/logo-banner.svg" width=40% /></center>